 These may be combined with nephrology/transplant nephrology fellowships and a combined adult/pediatric nephrology fellowship.

 Common Features of Clinical and Basic Science Research Tracks

 The UCSF fellowship program is unique in the breadth of opportunities available for fellows.
-Although we guarantee the salary support for our research fellows, our trainees have been very successful in obtaining individual extramural funding from outsides sources such as the NIH, American Kidney Fund (AKF), the American Society of Nephrology, the American Heart Association (AHA) and others.
+Although we guarantee the salary support for our research fellows, our trainees have been very successful in obtaining individual extramural funding from outsides sources such as the NIH, American Kidney Fund (AKF), the American Society of Nephrology, the American Heart Association (AHA), the American Society of Nephrology and others.

-Within this same time span, 13 of the 26 have progressed to become principal investigators of VA Merit Review (Dr. Hung) or R01-level grants (Drs.
-Bhalla, Ix, Liu, Marciano, O’Hare, Peralta, Tamura, Bansal, Tuot, Pao, Dubin, Park) and an 14th fellow become principal investigator of a PCORI award (Dr. Mitch Lunn).
+Within this same time span, 14 of the 26 have progressed to become principal investigators of VA Merit Review (Dr. Hung) or R01-level grants (Drs.
+Bhalla, Ix, Liu, Marciano, O’Hare, Peralta, Tamura, Bansal, Tuot, Pao, Dubin, Park, Ku) and an 15th fellow become principal investigator of a PCORI award (Dr. Mitch Lunn).

 Each research fellow receives comprehensive didactic instruction and research experience guided by dedicated mentors.

 - Didactic Instruction: All research fellows will receive didactic instruction in research methodologies, writing grants and papers.
 This instruction in scientific writing includes a 15-part series of interactive seminars on building blocks of writing, structure of the parts of a research paper, and the writing and publishing processes

 - Research Experience: All research fellows have the opportunity to present and discuss research methods, results and conclusions at the Renal Research Conference in addition to lab/ research group meetings.
 They also have supervised research projects that provide hands-on laboratory or analytical experience.
 They gain grantsmanship skills through mentored grant applications.